 NOTE: It will be described how V-SMF supports charging for the local traffic of a PDU Session that supports local traffic routing to access an EHE in the VPLMN and whether it reports to V-CHF as well as to H-SMF in coordination with SA5 during normative phase.

-For scenario 2.1 (H-PLMN knows the EDI of the V-PLMN), to support Rel-17 edge computing related procedures, such as EAS (re-) discovery, H-SMF and H-EASDF supports dynamic (re-)discovery based on DNS queries as described in #4 and #25 opt2.
+For scenario 2.1 (H-PLMN knows the EDI of the V-PLMN), to support Rel-17 edge computing related procedures, such as EAS (re-) discovery, H-SMF and H-EASDF supports dynamic (re-)discovery based on DNS queries .
 The H-EASDF address is sent to the UE in the PCO during PDU Session Establishment/Modification procedure.

-NOTE: Scenario 2.1 requires the tight cooperation between the VPLMN and HPLMN.
+NOTE: Scenario 2.1 is optional because it requires the tight cooperation between the VPLMN and HPLMN.

-For scenario 2.2, SMF decides ULCL and local UPF insertion based on V-EASDF notification (as in #1, #2, #3, #5, #25, and V-SMF configures V-EASDF based on roaming offload policy from H-SMF and EAS deployment Information (as in #1, #2, #3, #5)
+For scenario 2.2, V-SMF decides ULCL and local UPF insertion based on V-EASDF notification and UE location and V-SMF configures V-EASDF based on roaming offload policy from H-SMF and EAS deployment Information from AF deployed in VPLMN and/or local configuration in V-SMF ..

+Editor’s note:the following is FFS: The V-SMF sends the V-EASDF/Local DNS address to the H-SMF for the H-SMF to create PCO for the UE during PDU Session Establishment/Modification procedure, or.
+H-SMF sends H-DNS server IP address included in PCO to UE via V-SMF during PDU Session Establishment/modification procedure.

 .